 The wholesale distribution industry faces many difficult challenges and disruptive forces.
-In facing and overcoming them, it is technology and that is proving the critical factor.
+In facing and overcoming them, it is technology that is proving the critical factor.
 Rapid digital transformation has the power to streamline the industry’s ecosystem to quickly create significant economic value.

 Political factors have put pressure on wholesale distributors.
 Brexit has brought border problems for distributors involved in import and export.
 The flow of goods into and out of the UK has been disrupted, often simply due to admin problems with customs declarations.
 The extra cost and admin required to land goods in the UK has also deterred many EU businesses from trading with UK customers.